 Research & Field Work

 Ask your faculty members and advisors about upcoming research or field work opportunities abroad.
 Consider designing your UCARE project to incorporate international research.
-Design a wildlife conservation research project in Botswana or a food security study in Zambia with a UNL professor.
+Design a wildlife conservation research project in South Africa or a food security study in Ethiopia and Zambia with a UNL professor.
 Finding a research opportunity abroad can be challenging and competitive, but the academic and professional benefits will be well worth your time and effort.
 If you pursue a for-credit research experience not found in the MyWorld directory, you must complete the Unlisted For-Credit Research application.

 Placement Organizations to Consider

-- ISA Internships & Service-Learning
+- ISA Internships & Service Learning

 - Child Family Health International*